aitgcodes/litesoph-wiki/source/user_documentation/Parameters.rst

 Let's consider the CO2 molecule.
 In its Lewis structure, each oxygen atom has a formal charge of zero, while the carbon atom has a formal charge of +2.
 This distribution of formal charges indicates that the carbon atom has lost electrons to the oxygen atoms, making it more positively charged.

-Currently the user has the ability to input charge on the given molecule.
+Currently the user has the ability to input the charge on the given molecule.

 Multiplicity
 ++++++++++++++++++